What is an Issuer Identification Number?

 Cost: £660 (one off payment) (VAT zero rated for countries outside the EU).

-To apply for an Overseas International IIN, please download and read the following application pack:
+To apply for an Overseas IIN, please read the following important documents and download and complete the application form.
+Please return the completed application here:

 Register of UK Card IINs